Rozieyati/Rozieyati/README.md

 ## 🌟 About Me

 ✨ Passionate about bridging the gap between **Postal Network Operational Excellence** and **Data-Driven Decision Making**.
-🚀 Leveraging Big Data Ecosystems, Statistical Modeling, and R/Shiny to optimise network efficiency and strategic development at **MCMC**.
+🚀 Leveraging Big Data Ecosystems, Statistical Modeling, and R/Shiny to optimize network efficiency and strategic development at **MCMC**.
 🔍 Driven by the belief that high-integrity data is the engine behind every successful infrastructure policy.

 ---